 "Don't put off until tomorrow what you can do today."
-This is particularly valid when it comes to back pain.
-Consider your Colorado Springs chiropractor first.
+This is particularly true when it comes to back pain.
+Think of your Colorado Springs chiropractor first.
 Timely care for back pain and extremity pain is important.
 The Chiropractic TRUhealthDR relieves lower back pain non-invasively, safely, and gently.

 At your Colorado Springs chiropractic clinic, it is so ordinary to see patients who declare that they have had their back pain for two to three months.
 They believed (or rather hoped) it would just "go away on its own".
 Most of us are likely to have this approach to handling health issues, but we also know it can be a mistake, correct?
 Well, let's consider back pain and how a delay of care may affect its course.

-The Chiropractic TRUhealthDR wants you to understand that when lower back pain evolves into chronic, signifying that it's lasted for more than 3 months, patients are 2 to 4 times more likely to have poor short and longer term outcomes of their pain and lower back pain conditions.
+The Chiropractic TRUhealthDR wants you to understand that when lower back pain evolves into chronic, meaning it is present for longer than three months, patients are 2 to 4 times more likely to have poor short and longer term outcomes of their pain and lower back pain conditions.
 The Department of Emergency Medicine at the Albert Einstein College of Medicine in New York reports this.
-(1) Their study of 894 back pain patients check up on at 1 week and 3 months discloses that
+(1) Their study of 894 back pain patients followed up at 1 week and 3 months discloses that

 - Two-thirds of them state functional disability 1 week after an emergency department visit for non-traumatic musculoskeletal low back pain.

-- Almost 50% report functional disability 3 months later.
+- Nearly half report functional disability 3 months later.

 The hypothesized predictors for continued back pain are